cloudant-labs/hind-cite/projectNotes.md

         * Charts with 0 comments
         * Horiz lines on points charts
         * Back angles on rank charts (all three - look at list - by points all time)
+    * Stats - do on cloudant?
+(Currently on client)
+    * Bug - sometimes the table wraps and sometimes it doesn't.
+Weird.

 * P3
     * NVD3 - submit pull request